Jul 11, 2017

 Don’t forget that a repetitive stress injury is a work injury that can be addressed with workers’ compensation benefits.
 Your employer should know as much, too, and help you seek the benefits you deserve by reporting your injury to their insurance provider.

 If your employer or the insurer does not want to take your RSI claim seriously, then it will be time to get a workers’ compensation attorney in your corner.
-The Law Offices of Nathaniel F. Hansford, LLC offers comprehensive legal services and representation to workers in Atlanta, Georgia.
+Hansford McDaniel LLC offers comprehensive legal services and representation to workers in Atlanta, Georgia.
 To see if we can help you get the workers’ comp benefits you deserve after suffering an RSI, please call (770) 741-2825 or contact us online.